bartificer/programming-by-stealth/docs/pbs64.md

 ## Challenge

-Rather than working with an empty page for this challenge, we’ll use the final version of the recipe we build as part of the earlier Bootstrap-related challenges.
+Rather than working with an empty page for this challenge, we’ll use the final version of the recipe we built as part of the earlier Bootstrap-related challenges.
 You can either use the final version of your own recipe as your starting point for this challenge, or the final version of mine, which I’ve included in the instalment’s ZIP.

-Which ever recipe you choose to use as your starting point, add the following:
+Whichever recipe you choose to use as your starting point, add the following:

 1. A footer containing a small inline form to allow an imaginary admin to log in.

     The form should provide a text box for the username, a password field, and a login button.

-    When the user clicks the login button they should get a message letting them know that the form is just a dummy form, and that it’s impossible to actually log in.
+    When the user clicks the login button, they should get a message letting them know that the form is just a dummy form, and that it’s impossible to actually log in.

 2. A form for sharing the recipe with a friend.
 This form should allow the user to enter the following information: